PacktPublishing/Godot-4-Game-Development-Projects-Second-Edition/ERRATA.md

 ## Chapter 3

 p.
 73 - [TYPO] On step 7, when adding the `VBoxContainer`, the layout option in the dropdown is called "HCenter Wide", not "Center Wide".

+## Chapter 4

+p.
+99 - [TYPO] In the table of input actions, 'S' is listed for "up" and `W` for "down".
+This should be reversed.